jvde-github/AIS-catcher-docs/docs/usage/json-configuration.md

 | `sharing_key` | string | Community feed key | [Community Feed](../configuration/output/community-feed.md) |
 | `screen` | number | Screen output mode (0-5) | [Console Output](../configuration/output/console.md) |

+- config: Must always be set to "aiscatcher" to identify the configuration type.

+- version: Defines the configuration file version.
+Ensure it is set to 1 as this is the currently supported version.

+-   input: Specifies the primary input device for AIS data (e.g., "rtlsdr", "airspy").
+Refer to Input Options for supported devices.

+- serial: Defines the serial number of the device to be used.
+Useful when multiple devices are connected.

+- verbose: When set to true, AIS-catcher provides detailed logs and output for debugging purposes.

+- sharing: Enables sharing of AIS data with the AIS-catcher community feed, allowing others to access your AIS data and vice versa.

+- sharing_key: A unique key obtained from aiscatcher.org to securely share your AIS data with the community.

+- screen: Controls the verbosity and format of the console output.
+Values range from 0 (no output) to 5 (full JSON decoding).

 ## Input Device Settings

+AIS-catcher supports various input devices.
+Each device type has specific configuration options.
+Below are the supported devices and their respective settings.

 ### RTL-SDR (`rtlsdr`)
 ```json